 Supplementing for Nutrient Depletions

-Eating conventionally grown foods, taking medications and having food sensitivities, gut inflammation, poor digestion, malabsorption issues, gut infections, altered gut flora, and even hypothyroidism in itself, can lead to nutrient depletions.
+Eating conventionally-grown foods, taking medications, as well as having food sensitivities, gut inflammation, altered gut flora, poor digestion, malabsorption issues, gut infections, and even hypothyroidism in itself, can lead to nutrient depletions.

-Even people who are eating organic, nutrient dense diets are at risk for nutrient deficiencies, as factors like low stomach acid, fat malabsorption, and a deficiency in digestive enzymes will result in many of us not being able to properly break down the nutrients from the foods that we’re eating.
+Even people who are eating organic, nutrient-dense diets are at risk for nutrient deficiencies, as factors like low stomach acid, fat malabsorption, and a deficiency in digestive enzymes can mean that our bodies are unable to properly break down the nutrients from the foods that we’re eating.

-The most common nutrient depletions in Hashimoto’s are selenium, vitamin D, B12, ferritin (the iron storage protein), thiamine and magnesium.
+Common nutrient depletions in Hashimoto’s include selenium, vitamin D, B12, ferritin (the iron storage protein), thiamine, and magnesium.

 Selenium, thiamine, and magnesium deficiencies are NOT reliably found on blood testing, and I do not recommend testing before you supplement.

 As mentioned above, selenium deficiency, in particular, can be a factor for men with hypothyroidism.
 Selenium plays a very important role in thyroid function, including acting as a catalyst to convert the inactive T4 to the biologically active T3, and preventing oxidative damage from hydrogen peroxide to the thyroid cells, by forming selenoproteins.

 However, there are some precautions to be aware of before you begin supplementing with selenium, and a screening for prostate cancer is generally recommended.
 A selenized yeast form of selenium is recommended for men who are at risk for prostate cancer.